Welcome to the Studio!

 • Group Apparatus 1

-Group Apparatus 1 classes are perfect for those who are new or newer to Pilates, or who like a slower transitional pace, or for those recovering from a serious injury.
+Group Apparatus 1 classes are perfect for those who are new or newer to Pilates, those who need to build important muscular connections, those who like a slower transitional pace, or for those rehabilitating an injury.
+For a short period of time (1-2 weeks) Group Apparatus 1 classes are also great for Intermediate or Advanced clients who are experiencing a little niggle (low level discomfort) in a muscle or joint.

-Brand new clients wanting to try the Pilates method are welcome to attend any Group Apparatus 1 class on the schedule.
-We have several new client packages to choose from.
+Brand new clients wanting to try the Pilates method are welcome to attend any Foundations class on the schedule, we’d love to have you!
+If a new client does not currently have a movement practice or hasn't exercised before or has an acute injury, it is recommended to attend 3 privates sessions first.

 • Group Apparatus 2